sahmed0/spectrometer-control-firmware/README.md

 ## 🔬 How It Works (The "Secret Sauce")

 ### The PIO Engine (`pio_pulses.pio`)
-Instead of using `delay()` or interrupts which are inaccurate, we write a custom assembly program for the Pico's PIO state machines.
+Instead of using `delay()` or interrupts, which are inaccurate, we write a custom assembly program for the Pico's PIO state machines.
 This program sits in the background and waits for commands.
 When we say "Go", it executes the entire Pulse-Delay-Pulse sequence with 125MHz precision.

 ### The DMA Engine
 While the PIO is blasting RF pulses, the ADC is running at full speed.
 We use a DMA channel to silently grab every byte from the ADC and stuff it into a RAM buffer.
 The main CPU does nothing but wait for the "Done" signal!

 ## 📄 License
-Open Source.
-Feel free to modify and adapt for your own physics experiments!
+Copyright © 2026 Sajid Ahmed.
+All Rights Reserved.

+This repository is intended solely for portfolio review and recruitment purposes.
+By accessing this repository, you acknowledge the following terms:

+View Only: Permission is granted to view the source code for the purpose of evaluating my professional skills and experience.

+No Unauthorised Use: No permission is granted to copy, modify, distribute, or use this code for any personal, commercial, or educational project.

+No AI Training: Use of this source code for the purpose of training machine learning models or generative AI is strictly prohibited.

+If you are a recruiter or a potential collaborator and have questions regarding the implementation of this project, please feel free to reach out via my contact details below.